tripplea-sg/mysqlsh/group_replication/Readme.md

 ```
 mysqlsh > group_replication.autoCloneICtoGR()
 ```
-This function is effective to build a new Group Replication with data coming from existing MySQL InnoDB Cluster.
+This function is effective to build a new Group Replication with a BASELINE data coming from existing MySQL InnoDB Cluster.
 ### E.6.
 Asynchronous Replication between MySQL InnoDB Cluster as Source and MySQL Group Replication as Replica
 #### E.6.1.
 On MySQL InnoDB Cluster as Source
 As MySQL root user, setup replication user on the PRIMARY node of MySQL InnoDB Cluster by running the following function: